 As part of planning your radiation therapy, you will be fitted with a customized immobilization device.
+This may happen at your first visit or at a follow-up visit.
 You will have a CT scan in the immobilization device and may be given oral and/or IV contrast material.
 You may be asked to hold your breath for short periods of time during the scan.

 Developing Your Treatment Plan